oswg/akasha/README.md

 > HARC / Fifth Channelling Intensive / Session 5 / 2023 / 11 / 04

-## Which channellings count in this lineage
+## The Lineage

-This is an ongoing conversation.
+This is an ongoing conversation, but here are examples:

 - Solar Cross Foundation (Richard Miller)
 - Detroit Circle
 - Circle R (Clyde Trepanier)
 - L/L Research
 - High Altitude Receiving Center
+- Mark Probert's channelled work

+## Criteria for new channelling submissions

+Please contact us for details on this.

 This repository is for convenience; all material owned by respective copyright holders and is authoritatively recounted in their books and sites.